YottaDB/YDBDoc/MessageRecovery/errors.rst

 NAMRANGELASTSUB, Ranges in name specification nnnn are allowed only in the last subscript

-GDE Error: This indicates that one or more ranges (using : syntax) were specified in a name somewhere other than the last subscript.
+GDE Error: This indicates that one or more ranges (using ":" syntax) were specified in a name somewhere other than in the last subscript.

-Action: Specify any ranges only in the last subscript of a name.
+Action: Specify ranges only in the last subscript of a name.

 -------------------
 NAMRANGEORDER